assyrianic/Tagha/README.md

 so far, the only C interpreters (that I currently know of) are **CINT**, **PicoC**, **TCC\*** and **Ch**:
 - The problems with CINT is that it's old, clunky to use, outdated, and deprecated.
 - PicoC is good but its problem is that it uses old-school interpreting (just runs literal code) instead of compiling to bytecode and running much faster.
-- The problem with Ch is that, though it's embeddable and updated, it's proprietary and it's unknown how it interprets code; as the usual problem with proprietary code, you don't know what code it could contain and there's no
+- The problem with Ch is that, though it's embeddable and updated, it's proprietary and it's unknown how it interprets code; as the usual problem with proprietary code, you don't know what code it could contain and there's no telling what security issues that code could have.
 - \* TCC - Tiny C Compiler, it can compile and run scripts for testing but it cannot be embedded.
 The scripting action is more or less a **great** way to test your program! libtcc only acts as a JIT IIRC.

 The goal for this VM is to...